afonsoinfante/excel-requests/README.md

 Example
 -------
-An example spreadsheet is available at [https://spreadgit.com/bjoern/excel-json-client](https://spreadgit.com/bjoern/excel-json-client)
+An example spreadsheet is available at [https://spreadgit.com/bjoern/excel-json-client](https://spreadgit.com/bjoern/excel-json-client).
+It shows the basic functionality by retrieving data from the [http://www.quandl.com](http://www.quandl.com) API.

 Usage
 -----